403 participants (59 CSUH)

 Opioid Discontinuation Study (ODS)

 ODS was a chart review study of 300 patients living with HIV and 300 demographically-matched patients without HIV who had received at least 3 consecutive months of opioid therapy for chronic pain.
-ODS analyses are ongoing, but so far have documented negative effects on engagement in HIV care when opioid therapy is discontinued.
-In addition, ODS found that patients, whereas testing positive for stimulants is not associated with opioid-related emergency medical care, those who test positive for stimulants are still more likely to be discontinued from opioid therapy.
+ODS analyses have documented negative effects on engagement in HIV care when opioid therapy is discontinued.
+In addition, ODS found that, whereas testing positive for stimulants is not associated with opioid-related emergency medical care, those patients who test positive for stimulants are still more likely to be discontinued from opioid therapy.

 TRANSITIONS was a retrospective cohort study among publicly insured primary care patients in San Francisco who had been prescribed opioids for chronic non-cancer pain for at least 3 consecutive months.
 Results show an increase in the frequency of heroin and non-prescribed opioid pain reliever use among participants discontinued from prescribed opioids compared to participants with unchanged opioid prescriptions.
 Additionally, participants whose opioid pain reliever dose increased were more likely to use heroin more frequently.

 SEEDS was a respondent-driven sampling study to examine heavy alcohol use patterns among MSM and to analyze the correlates of hazardous alcohol consumption and binge drinking.
 Results showed heavy alcohol use patterns were common and independently associated with a greater number of male sexual partners and sexually transmitted infections.
 Moreover, significant racial/ethnic and socioeconomic disparities related to heavy alcohol use were observed and race/ethnicity modified the effect of the risk factors associated with these outcomes.